MilosT82/PyProgramForMinimalAndAnnualTrendFlowEstimation/README.md

 - **SlopeSredGod/SlopeMinSrMes**: Theil-Sen estimator for slope
 - **InterceptSredGod/InterceptMinSrMes**: Theil-Sen estimator for intercept
 - **TrendSredGod/TrendMinSrMes**: Tells about trend (increasing, decreasing or no trend)
-- **ShapeParamSredGod/ShapeParamMinSrMes**: Calculation of shape parameter
+- **ShapeParamSredGod/ShapeParamMinSrMes**: Calculation of the shape parameter
-- **ScaleParamSredGod/ScaleParamMinSrMes**: Calculation of scale parameter
+- **ScaleParamSredGod/ScaleParamMinSrMes**: Calculation of the scale parameter
-- **LocationParamSredGod/LocationParamMinSrMes**: Calculation of location parameter
+- **LocationParamSredGod/LocationParamMinSrMes**: Calculation of the location parameter
 - **River No.**: River number in registry
 - **River basin**: Name of the river basin
 - **River**: Name of the river